tudorilisoi/mongoose-blog-with-comments/README.md

 ## Features:

  - lots of comments in the code so you can (hopefully) figure it out a bit easier
- - async/await to simplify working with promises.
+ - uses async/await extensively to simplify working with promises.
  [MDN doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function)

  - modular, add a `/server/api/<newFeature>` folder and change `server/api/api.js` to enable the newly added router and models